Uncertainty Quantification via Neural Posterior Principal Components: Appendices

-\paragraph{Generative models and posterior samplers} Generative models have been widely used to navigate prediction uncertainty, either in the form of conditional variational autoencoders \citep{sohn2015learning} and conditional GANs\citep{isola2017image}, or more recently using state-of-the-art Score-based and Denoising Diffusion Models \citep{song2019generative,ho2020denoising,song2020score, kawar2021snips,song2021solving,saharia2022image,su2022dual,saharia2022palette,lugmayr2022repaint,kawar2022denoising, feng2023score, wang2022zero, shi2023diffusion, luo2023image, bansal2022cold, murata2023gibbsddrm, abu2022adir}.
+\paragraph{Generative models and posterior samplers} Generative models have been widely used to navigate prediction uncertainty, either in the form of conditional variational autoencoders \citep{sohn2015learning} and conditional GANs\citep{mirza2014conditional}, or more recently using state-of-the-art score-based and denoising diffusion models \citep{song2019generative,ho2020denoising,song2020score,saharia2022image,saharia2022palette,lugmayr2022repaint,kawar2022denoising, feng2023score, wang2023ddnm, chung2022diffusion}.
 While the latter have achieved astounding results in the last two years, when aiming for high-quality samples, they remain extremely slow to sample from, despite promising results reported in recent efforts \citep{luhman2021knowledge,salimans2022progressive,meng2022on,song2023consistency}.
-Recently, Conffusion \citep{horwitz2022conffusion} has proposed to finetune pre-trained diffusion models to output interval bounds in a single forward pass, basically presenting an approach for fast confidence interval prediction for posterior samplers.
+The recent Conffusion method \citep{horwitz2022conffusion} finetunes pre-trained diffusion models to output interval bounds in a single forward pass to achieve fast confidence interval prediction for posterior samplers.
 Nonetheless, the result is a per-pixel uncertainty map.